ARMmbed/mbed-client/docs/porting-guide.md

     /**
      * @enum ConnectionError
      * This enum defines the error that can come from
-     * the socket read and write operation.
+     * the socket read or write operation.
      */
     typedef enum {
         CONNECTION_ERROR_WANTS_READ = -1000,